Katie Noonan

-Katie Anne Noonan (born 2 May 1977) is an Australian singer-songwriter.
-In addition to a successful solo career encompassing opera, jazz, pop, rock and dance, she was the singer in the band George and remains the singer in the band Elixir; performs with her mother Maggie Noonan; and plays with her band The Captains.
+Katie Anne Noonan (born 2 May 1977) is an Australian singer and songwriter.
+In addition to a successful solo career encompassing opera, jazz, pop, rock and dance, she was the singer in the bands George and Elixir; she has also performed with her mother Maggie Noonan and her band the Captains.

 Noonan was the musical director of and performed at the 2018 Commonwealth Games' opening and closing ceremonies.

 Early life

 Noonan grew up with a strong background in classical music, with her mother Maggie being a well-known opera singer.
 She studied opera and jazz at the Queensland Conservatorium.

 Career

 George

 After graduation, Noonan began fronting the pop-rock group George, along with her brother Tyrone Noonan.
-Noonan founded George with her brother, with whom she shares lead vocals, in 1996 to enter a university music competition.
-After a series of successful independently released EPs, they signed to Festival Mushroom Records and released the debut album Polyserena in 2002, which debuted in the number 1 position on the Australian Recording Industry Association (ARIA) albums chart.
+Noonan founded George with her brother, with whom she shared lead vocals, in 1996 to enter a university music competition.
+After a series of successful independently released EPs, they signed to Festival Mushroom Records and released the debut album Polyserena in 2002.
+It debuted at the number 1 position on the Australian Recording Industry Association (ARIA) albums chart.
 George won the Breakthrough Artist ARIA award in 2002 and performed the song "Breathe in Now" at the award ceremony.